 NYTimes.com has been programmatically transacting media impressions (direct, PMPs, and open exchanges) for a while.
 But it didn’t jump out completely and exposed all its inventories.
 The Times began running its Flex Frame (custom ad unit by the Times) through DoubleClick’s programmatic direct feature.

 “We are thinking about programmatic as a means of transaction, not necessarily as a way to differentiate the inventory”

 – Rachael Savage, VP of ad ops and platform strategy (Src).

-Almost half of the programmatic revenue are from open exchanges, according to Sara Badler, director of programmatic advertising at the Times.
+Almost half of the programmatic revenue is from open exchanges, according to Sara Badler, director of programmatic advertising at the Times.
 But the publisher is increasingly pushing towards direct deals (we know why).
-Because of the GDPR, it even dropped open exchanges completely on Europe as per source.
+Because of the GDPR, it even dropped open exchanges completely on Europe as per the source.

 Though the major chunk of revenues is from subscriptions, NYTimes don’t want to dry up the advertising yet.

 This seems obvious.
 Isn’t it?
 If you are making millions of people pay to read your content, you need to stand out and innovate every day to convince existing readers to stay and new readers to subscribe.

 The Times understands the readers very well.
 It is now far from the U.S. national and political news site.
 The publisher offers much more today.